YanaKapustian/RateTrack/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# App Overview

+RateTrack enables users to:

+- View exchange rates for multiple currencies with respect to a base currency (EUR), as API doesn't allow to change base currency for free subscription.
+- Save favorite currencies for quick reference.
+- Search and filter currencies.
+- Use offline mode to access previously fetched exchange rates.

+The app’s key goal is to provide users with a smooth experience when tracking their favorite currencies, whether online or offline.

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.